OWASP/Top10/2017/en/0xd1-data-contributors.md

 ## Acknowledgements to Data Contributors

-We’d like to thank the many organizations that contributed their vulnerability data to support the 2017 update:
+We'd like to thank the many organizations that contributed their vulnerability data to support the 2017 update:

 * MicroFocus Fortify
 * Veracode